SomMeri/grunt-zip-to-crx/README.md

 * private key to be used for signing.

 ### Source and Destination
 Input and output files are configured using the usual `src` and `dest` pairs.
-Source property `src` may contain either a path towards .zip file or a list of them:
+Source property `src` may contain either a path towards .zip file or a list of them.

+Examples:
 * `src: 'path/to/file.zip'`,
 * `src: 'all/in/this/directory/*.zip'`
 * `src: ['path/to/file.zip', 'different/zipped.zip', 'globbing/*.zip']`.

 Destination property `dest` must contain path to single directory or single filename.
 Directory path must end with a slash `/`.
 If the `src`property references multipe files,  then the `dest` must contain directory.

+If the `dest` property contains a directory, plugin guesses output filename from input file name.

+Examples:
 * `dest: 'path/to/file.crx'`,
 * `dest: 'path/to/directory/`.

 Destination property is optional.
-If it is not specified, plugin will guess output filename from input zip name and place it into the project root.
+If it is not specified, plugin guesses output filename from input file name and places the result into the project root.

 ### Options